Conference "Laser phlebology 2018", 24.05.2018., St. Petersburg (Russian speakers)

-Ilyukhin Evgeniy Arkadevich - head of the phlebology department of the Reaclinic network of medical centers, the chief physician of the Medalp clinic, Ph.D., a member of the Russian phlebology association (AFF), the European venous forum (EVF), the vice-president of the St. Petersburg Phlebology Association (St. , Russia), made an interesting report on the evolution of endovasal laser obliteration of veins in Russia.
+Ilyukhin Evgeny Arkadievich - head of the phlebology department of the Reaclinic network of medical centers, chief physician of the Medalp clinic, candidate of medical sciences, member of the Russian Association of Phlebologists (AFR), the European Venous Forum (EVF), vice-president of the St. , Russia), made an interesting report on the evolution of endovasal laser vein obliteration in Russia.

 Reports Ilyukhin EA (St. Petersburg)